-You can provide small incentives such as cakes and treats or Friday afternoon drinks.
+You can provide small incentives such as cakes and treats, a gift certificate for lunch at a private dining room in Cincinnati, or Friday afternoon drinks.
 Other perks could include shorter working days or extra holiday days given.

 One tried and tested incentive that won’t cost anything or even require any form of planning is by openly giving an employee appreciation in front of the rest of your team.
 Praise goes a long way and showcasing someone’s hard work can give a huge sense of accomplishment.